The Board Agenda

-Why do I need an Agenda for my board meeting?
+Why do I need a board agenda for my meeting?

-Generally, we think about an agenda as being structured under four headings:
+Generally, we think about a board agenda as being structured under four headings:

 A few examples: Apologies for absence, conflict of interest disclosures, confirming the previous minutes are accurate, status of actions arising from the previous minutes, time, date and location of next meeting.

 These are items where there is a proposed course of action which the board is being asked to consider and approve.
 Each item should be supported by a board paper proposing what to do.
 The Board then reviews it and either agrees or disagrees with it.

 A few examples: Appointing or removing directors, approving share transfers, approving large contracts (eg financing agreements, leasing contracts, purchasing plant, important hires), adopting policies, confirming strategy, adopting business plans and budgets.